-The four leading Commonwealth realms could build upon existing economic, diplomatic and institutional ties to forge a cohesive alliance of nation-states with a truly global outlook.
+CANZUK International is the leading advocacy organization promoting closer ties between Canada, Australia, New Zealand and the United Kingdom, known amongst diplomats and senior political representatives as “the CANZUK countries”.
+Through mutual cooperation, these four leading Commonwealth realms can build upon existing economic, diplomatic and institutional ties to forge a cohesive alliance of nation-states with a truly global outlook.

 CANZUK International seeks to establish a comprehensive multi-lateral free trade agreement between Canada, Australia, New Zealand and the United Kingdom.
-Customs duties and other barriers to commerce would be removed.
-Such a union would give its constituent members more collective bargaining power in dealing with large trading partners such as the USA, China, India and the European Union.
+Customs duties and other barriers to commerce would be removed, and such a union would give its constituent members more collective bargaining power in dealing with larger trading partners such as the USA, China, India and the European Union.

-In addition, a coordinated foreign policy for the CANZUK Group would facilitate humanitarian support for the developing Commonwealth realms in the Caribbean and Pacific.
-Such projects could extend to educational schemes, modelled on Rhodes Scholarships and the Duke of Edinburgh Award.
-The already significant collaboration in the staffing of police, peacekeeping and election monitoring between the developed and developing realms provides a good starting point for further cooperation.
-Such assistance would not only befit countries with a common history, it would also enhance geopolitical security for all concerned.
+In addition, a coordinated foreign policy for the CANZUK countries would facilitate humanitarian support for the developing Commonwealth realms in the Caribbean and Pacific.
+Such projects could extend to educational schemes modelled on the Rhodes Scholarships and the Duke of Edinburgh Award.
+The already significant collaboration in the staffing of police, peacekeeping and election monitoring between the developed and developing realms provides a good starting point for further cooperation, and such assistance would not only befit countries with a common history, but would also enhance geopolitical security for all concerned.

-The shared Sovereign would be an essential aspect of any CANZUK Group association.
+The shared Sovereign of the CANZUK countries is a highly beneficial aspect of an association.
 The monarch, who represents a global institution, has played an important role as a symbol of a common heritage and parliamentary tradition.
 Furthermore, the Crown has been the cornerstone of democratic government and the rule of law over a long history of peaceful constitutional development.
 It is instructive to note that the English speaking countries which have retained the monarchy have been far more successful in avoiding civil unrest than their republican counterparts.